fontforge/designwithfontforge.com/en-US/Glossary.md

 A point is a unit of measurement.
 There were three (at least) different definitions for "point" in common usage before the advent of computers.
 The one in use in the Anglo-Saxon printing world was the "pica point" with 72.27 points per inch ( 2.85pt /mm ), while the one used in continental Europe was the didot point with 62 2/3 points per 23.566mm ( 2.66pt/mm or 67.54pt/inch ) and the French sometimes used the Median point (72.78 points per inch, 2.86pt/mm).

-The didiot and pica points were so arranged that text at a given point-size would have approximately the same cap-height in both systems, the didot point would have extra white-space above the capitals to contain the accents present in most non-English Latin based scripts.
+The didot and pica points were so arranged that text at a given point-size would have approximately the same cap-height in both systems, the didot point would have extra white-space above the capitals to contain the accents present in most non-English Latin based scripts.

 This has the interesting side effect that a font designed for European usage should have a smaller proportion of the vertical em given over to the text body.
 I believe that computer fonts tend to ignore this, so presumably European printers now set with more leading.